1jour1vin

 Robert Parker

-"A wonderful introduction to Figeac, with its own unique character and lots of charm!"
+“A wonderful introduction to Figeac—a town with its own unique character and plenty of charm!”

-"Beautiful aromatic complexity on the nose, floral and wild berries.
-The palate is juicy and seductive, the tannins are both chalky and fruity, with beautiful density and liveliness.
-A beautifully precise mid-palate, fruity, open, expressive and vibrant, with great freshness that shines through in the glass.
-A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, enticingly pure, structured, and framed by woody notes.
-I love the touch of slate on the finish and the minerality that places this wine squarely in the Saint-Émilion category.
-A beautiful introduction to Figeac with its own personality.
+“Beautiful aromatic complexity on the nose, with floral and wild berry notes.
+The palate is juicy and alluring, with tannins that are both chalky and fruity, offering lovely density and liveliness.
+The mid-palate is beautifully precise, fruity, open, expressive, and vibrant, with a great freshness that shines through in the glass.
+A joyful expression with aromas of strawberry, redcurrant, raspberry, and red cherry, of enticing purity, structured and framed by woody notes.
+I love the touch of slate on the finish and the minerality that places this wine squarely in the category of Saint-Émilion wines.
+A fine introduction to Figeac with its own distinct personality.
 You can drink it now, but it has aging potential.
-Keep a bottle to open when someone comes to visit, they will be impressed!"
-(Decanter 2023) - Delivery in wooden crates is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+Save a bottle to open when someone comes over—they’ll be impressed!”
+(Decanter 2023) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

-Buy your Figeac wines at the best price in our private sale!
+Buy your Figeac wines at the best prices in a private sale!

 Nose

-Medium-bodied with a fleshy style, the wine offers great freshness, an abundance of fruit, precision, and harmony, ending with a penetrating finish.
+Medium-bodied with a full-flavored profile, this wine offers great freshness, abundant fruit, precision, and harmony, and finishes with a lingering aftertaste

 Serve